HistoricEngland/arches-bngpoint/README.md

 The widget accepts a text value as the input in the following formats:

-* Alphanumeric BNG (deafult)
+* Alphanumeric BNG (default)
 * Absolute BNG
 * Long/Lat

 The format is selected from the drop down to ensure it is converted to a 12 figure alphanumeric grid reference correctly.

 The widget triggers the process of transforming data into a 12 character Alphanumeric BNG grid reference once focus is removed from the input textbox (i.e. when a user clicks outside the input textbox).